 |Competition Type||The international design competition is organized as an anonymous, two-stage project competition with an open pre-qualification procedure.|

-The languages to be used in the competition are English and Ukrainian, both enjoying equal status.
+The languages used in the competition are English and Ukrainian, both enjoying equal status.
 However, in case of discrepancy between the English and the Ukrainian version of the present document, the English version shall be binding.

 |Principles and Guidelines||The competition rules are based on the UNESCO Standard Regulations for International Competitions in Architecture and Town Planning, as well as the “UIA Guidelines for design competitions in architecture and related fields” as of July 2017, published by the Union Internationale des Architectes (UIA).|